jina-ai/examples/fashion-example-query/README.md

     8	        Bag
     9	        Ankle boot

-What we are doing here is create a separate index per each category, so each category will have its own flow yml file.
+What we are doing here is create a separate index per each category, so each category will have its own pod yml file.
 This will be done during index time so they all will be under the /index folder

 ![alt text](index_categories.png "Results")